 - Development and roll out of an integrated care framework that addresses the needs of children and young people in Secure Children’s Homes, Secure Training Centres and Young Offender Institutions.
 This framework allows for a joined up approach to assessment, sentence / intervention planning and care, including input from mental health staff regardless of previous diagnosis, as well as from social care professionals, education professionals and the operational staff working on a day-to-day basis at the setting.
 It also seeks to ensure that staff have the right skills and support to care for the children and young people appropriately.

 Collaborative Commissioning Network project, which is aimed at:

 - Supporting NHS England Health and Justice commissioners to work together with local partners to coordinate commissioning activities more effectively;

 - Providing full clinical pathway consideration for all children and young people who have received services delivered via NHS England Health and Justice directly commissioned provision;

 - Creating better links to children and young people who have been in contact with NHS England Health and Justice directly commissioned services to mainstream services in the community in the future.

 Safeguarding these children and young people is a priority, and remains a core focus for NHS England’s work with a number of its key partners.
-These partners include local authorities, the Department for Education, clinical commissioning groups, Public Health England, HMPPS Youth Custody Service, voluntary groups, and others.
+These partners include local authorities, the Department for Education, Integrated Care Systems (ICS), Public Health England, HMPPS Youth Custody Service, voluntary groups, and others.

 Secure Settings for Young People: A National Scoping Exercise